Stay in touch

-You may experience nausea (feeling sick) and vomiting (being sick).
-Although not usually required, anti-sickness drugs can be prescribed to help with this.
+You may feel sick (nausea) or be sick (vomit).
+Although not usually needed, anti-sickness drugs can be prescribed to help with this.

 You may not feel like eating, especially if you feel sick.
 It might help to eat small meals regularly and drink plenty of liquids.

-This can be uncomfortable, but using a moisturiser may help.
+This can be uncomfortable, but regularly using a moisturiser and a high factor sunscreen when out in the sun may help.

 Your treatment team may suggest drugs such as antihistamines to reduce any itching.

-Hair thinning and hair loss is very common when taking abemaciclib with an aromatase inhibitor.
-For more information about hair loss, download our Breast cancer and hair loss booklet.
+Hair thinning and hair loss are very common when taking abemaciclib with an aromatase inhibitor.

 Other common side effects include:

-Your treatment team will be able to advise you on how to manage these.
+Your treatment team can advise you on how to manage these.

 Very occasionally allergic reactions to abemaciclib can occur.
 Reactions can vary from mild to severe, although severe reactions are uncommon.

-If you have any swelling, wheezing, chest pain or difficulty breathing after taking abemaciclib, contact your hospital immediately.
+If you have any swelling, wheezing, chest pain or difficulty breathing after taking abemaciclib, contact your local A&E department, GP or treatment team immediately.

-While female fertility may not be affected, abemaciclib can decrease fertility in men.
+While women’s fertility may not be affected, abemaciclib can decrease fertility in men.
 Men taking abemaciclib may want to talk to their treatment team about sperm preservation before starting treatment.

 You’ll be advised not to breastfeed during treatment and for at least three weeks after your last dose of abemaciclib.
-This is because there is a chance that your baby may absorb the drug through your breast milk, which may cause harm.
+This is because there’s a chance that your baby may absorb the drug through your breast milk, which may cause harm.

-You shouldn’t have any live vaccines while you’re having abemaciclib.
-Live vaccines include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.
+You shouldn’t have any live vaccines, which include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.